4 Questions to Improve Your Nonfiction Book Draft

 Related questions: Is each chapter and the sections within the chapters making sense after setting the draft aside for a while?
 Does any passage or section seem confusing?
 If so, mark the spot but keep reading, or take notes for the revision stage.

 Have you explained key terms so that the reader understands what you mean by special language in your nonfiction book?
 If you’re making an argument, have you laid out your case logically?
-Are there gaps missing in content that the reader needs to follow the logic of your argument or your thinking on the subject?
+Are there gaps missing in content that the reader needs in order to follow the logic of your argument or understand your thinking on the subject?

 2. Consistency of tone – Does the tone established in the introduction or first chapter carry through the entire draft?